A Financial Education for Kids… Asset or Liability?

 This is where financial literacy for students becomes practical.
 It is not just about worksheets, definitions or classroom activities.
 It is about helping children make real decisions with real money in real life.

-A Real-Life Money Lesson with Flynn
+A Real-Life Financial Education for Kids Lesson with Flynn

 I had a good conversation with Flynn a while back.
 He had made a large sum of money from his honey enterprise and had already spent some of it on one of his goals — buying an iPod.